tarantool/doc/doc/book/connectors/python.rst

 * `aiotarantool <https://github.com/shveenkov/aiotarantool>`__ also with asyncio support, **no active maintenance**
 * `gtarantool <https://github.com/shveenkov/gtarantool>`__ with gevent support, **no active maintenance**

-The table below contains a feature comparison for asynctnt, gtarantool and tarantool-python. aiotarantool is absent there because it is quite outdated and unmaintained.
+The table below contains a feature comparison for asynctnt and tarantool-python. aiotarantool and gtarantool are absent there because they are quite outdated and unmaintained.

 ..  _python-feature-comparison: